Internship Programs through ASI

 Requirements for consideration:

-Students who are enrolled in either undergraduate or graduate programs at HBCU or minority students in other colleges and universities.
-A grade point average on a 4.0 scale of 3.0 or above is required.
-Internship applicants must be U.S. citizens and must provide these additional information:
+Students who are enrolled in either undergraduate or graduate programs at Historically Black Colleges and Universities or minority students in other colleges and universities must have a grade point average of 3.0 or above, on a 4.0 scale, to be considered.
+Internship applicants must be U.S. citizens and must provide the following additional information:

 Unofficial Transcript- if requested